AlmasB/CI517/lectures/lecture5/PITCHME.md

 ```
-let entity = new Entity();
+entity = new Entity();
 entity.addComponent(new MoveableComponent(new Vec2(100, 50)));
 ```

 Whenever `update()` is called, `entity` moves.
-Each update is called by the corresponding System, but who controls the Systems?

 ---

 #### ECS - Game World

-- Collection of Systems (which are a collection of entities / components)
-- _Can_ be a collection of entities based on its architecture (e.g. Entity Component Control mechanism)
+- _Can_ be a collection of entities based on its architecture
 - Responsible for entity updates and queries

 ---

 #### ECS - Game World - Activity

 Design a (simple) open world, such as the TESV Skyrim world with its associated game objects.
-Attempt to use the ECS model.
+Use the EC model.

-Example: `TreeComponent`.
+Example: `TreeComponent` that will be added to a `tree` entity.

 ---

 #### ECS - Game World - Explore

-Let's consider existing ECS implementation in [FXGL](https://github.com/AlmasB/FXGL).
+Let's consider existing EC implementation in [FXGL](https://github.com/AlmasB/FXGL).

 ---

 #### Game World - Queries

+Example use cases for each?

 - By type
-- By layer
 - By position
 - Random
-- etc.
+- By component

 ---